Designated Officer: Director, Human Resources

 Prior to working from home a staff member must apply, using the Working from Home Agreement Form, and gain the approval from their Cost Centre Manager or delegate.

 Staff approved to work from home must:

-- by agreement, provide authorised University staff or other approved parties with access to the home based worksite where necessary for matters such as WHS inspections, and retrieval of any University-supplied equipment; and,
+- by agreement, provide authorised University staff or other approved parties with access, where necessary, for matters such as WHS inspections, and retrieval of any University-supplied equipment

 - take reasonable precautions necessary to secure the University’s equipment.

 - ensure the staff member is working in accordance with their Working from Home Agreement and adhering to USC policies and procedures,

 - review and sign off on records of hours worked (timesheets) as required

 - monitor and review the WFH agreement on a regular basis as recorded in the WFH agreement

 - schedule communication meetings including methods of disseminating information to staff who are working from home